CIIRC Computational Cluster Description

 The CIIRC computational cluster serves CIIRC researches, students, and their collaborators for intensive batch computations.
 The CIIRC cluster also offers acceleration on graphics cards.
 We have been extending and improving the CIIRC cluster.

 The CIIRC cluster is XSEDE Compatible Basic Cluster based on OpenHPC project.
 The CIIRC cluster runs on CentOS 7 operating system.
-It uses Slurm workload manager and a job scheduler.
+It uses a workload manager and a job scheduler Slurm.
 Cluster management and orchestration is done by Warewulf toolkit.

 The core of the cluster consists of five NVIDIA DGX-1 nodes suplemented by other gpu and computational nodes.
 See table below for further details: